So You Are Back from Your Assignment with the Peace Corps: Now What?

 As was the case with Margaux’s internship at the IUCN, 30%-50% of the time, internships for Bard students turn directly into jobs.
 Even if they don’t, all of the graduate students at Bard have gone through a mentored job search, and have substantive, high-level professional work on their resumes.
-For example, RPCVs at Bard have interned at the UN Development Program in Thailand; the UN Environment Program in Geneva, and at the Woodrow Wilson Center at Princeton.
+For example, RPCVs at Bard have interned at the UN Development Program in Thailand; the UN Environment Program in Geneva, and the Woodrow Wilson Center at Princeton.

-If you are a RPCV and are wondering what to do next, think about applying to a career-focused master’s degree program.
+If you are an RPCV and are wondering what to do next, think about applying to a career-focused master’s degree program.
 It’s important to look for a master’s degree that truly prepares you for a career so that your transition from service, to school, to career can be as seamless as possible.

 Look for programs that are: